 We estimate that over half a million adult social care workers support people who have a learning disability and/or autistic people in England.

 It's vital that these workers have the right values, skills and knowledge to provide high quality, person-centred care and support, and we have resources to help.

 They explain what skills and knowledge workers need to support people with a learning disability, their carers and families, and how adult social care employers can develop their staff.

 What skills and knowledge do staff need to support people with a learning disability?

-The Learning Disabilities Core Skills Education and Training Framework sets out the skills and knowledge adult social care workers need to deliver high quality care and support for people with a learning disability.
-The framework can help you to develop and deliver appropriate and consistent education and training for workers.
+The Core Capabilities Framework for Supporting People with a Learning Disability sets out the skills and knowledge that health and social care workers need to deliver high-quality care and support for people with a learning disability.

-The refresh will take into account the findings from the 'Learning Disabilities Mortality Review', which found that there are some health problems that people with a learning disability might get more than other people, or that health services aren’t good at finding and treating.
-The framework will ensure staff have the skills and knowledge to do something about this.
+This updated framework takes into account the findings from the 'Learning Disabilities Mortality Review', which found that there are some health problems that people with a learning disability might get more than other people, or that health services aren’t good at finding and treating.
+The framework ensures that staff have the skills and knowledge to do something about this.